Nursing Home & Dr Graham

 Michael writes from the USA

-I was born in Woking in 1944.
+I was born in Woking.
 We lived in Bagshot until 1951.
 We moved to New York City in December of 1951.
 Do you remember the Bagshot cinema?, a grand old place.
 I spent many a Saturday watching Treasure Island and the adventures of PC49 there.
 It's too bad it's no longer in operation.
 Incidentally, I too was delivered by Dr.Graham.
 My mother named me after him, Michael Graham.
 My wife and I vacationed in England in 2000.
 We visited Bagshot; my how the place had changed.

 I do not know when the cinema was demolished, but by the time I came to Bagshot it had been replaced by an office block.